Zhang Binglin: Yogacara and Zhang

-Zhang’s Buddhist-Daoist Approach to History
+Zhang’s Buddhist–Daoist approach to history

 In a time when most Chinese intellectuals favored modernization ideologies and endorsed history as a progressive movement, Zhang Taiyan (Binglin) drew on Buddhism and Daoism to express his critiques.
-Social and intellectual life during the Qing Dynasty was primarily influenced by "widely circulating discourses of modern philosophy and the concrete forces of the global capitalist system of nation-states".
+Social and intellectual life during the Qing dynasty was primarily influenced by "widely circulating discourses of modern philosophy and the concrete forces of the global capitalist system of nation-states".
 Following a string of defeats in the late 19th century, Chinese intellectuals began to focus on how China could be improved in order to compete in the global capitalist system.
 This marked a clear departure from previous Chinese thought, which had primarily focused on the teachings of traditional classical Chinese texts.
 This was thought to effectively prepare bureaucrats for their positions in the imperial government.
 However, a national crisis—the loss of several armed conflicts—spurred Chinese philosophers towards modernization thinking.
-Zhang was particularly revolutionary, as he "mobilized Buddhism for politics" and combined elements of Yogacara thought with concepts he had developed himself in his pre-revolutionary years.
+Zhang was particularly revolutionary, as he "mobilized Buddhism for politics" and combined elements of Yogacara Buddhist thought with concepts he had developed himself in his pre-revolutionary years.

-Zhang understood the conditions of possibility (Kant) in Buddhist terms, “namely as the karmic fluctuations of the seeds in alaya consciousness (the storehouse consciousness)”.
+Zhang understood the conditions of possibility as described by Immanuel Kant in Buddhist terms, namely, "as the karmic fluctuations of the seeds in alaya consciousness (the storehouse consciousness)".

-Zhang saw history as an “unconscious process of drives” and drew on Yogacara Buddhism.
+He viewed history as an "unconscious process of drives".
 The storehouse consciousness, which is defined as the highest level of consciousness, contains seeds that initiate historical process.
 He believed that "karmic experiences develop from unseen roots, which stem from seeds.
 As we act in these experiences, we unconsciously plant new karmic seeds and so a cycle of the interplay between past, present and future continues".
 In his essay On Separating the Universal and Particular in Evolution, Zhang utilizes this framework to explain Hegel's philosophy of history.
 What Hegel describes as "a triumphant march of spirit" is actually "a degenerative disaster created by karmic seeds" according to Zhang.